criteo/criteo-api-java-sdk/sdks/retailmedia_2024-10/docs/ValueResourceCollectionOutcomeOfRetailMediaSeller.md

 # ValueResourceCollectionOutcomeOfRetailMediaSeller

-A top-level object that encapsulates a Criteo API response for several values.
+A top-level object that encapsulates a Criteo API response for a collection of values.

 ## Properties